Edit

 16 kHz 1 16 10 ms 32 kbps 16_2

-Capture stream audio signal processing modes
+Unicast capture stream audio formats and signal processing modes

-Bluetooth LE Audio requires capture audio formats to be declared for the Default (AUDIO_SIGNALPROCESSINGMODE_DEFAULT) signal processing mode.
+Bluetooth LE Audio requires unicast capture audio formats to be declared for the Default (AUDIO_SIGNALPROCESSINGMODE_DEFAULT) signal processing mode.
 The list of supported capture formats is in the following table.

 Audio formats are ordered from most preferred to least preferred.